-Living in Singapore is great when you are a foreigner on a work pass, dependent pass or long-term visitor pass.
+Living in Singapore is great when you are a foreigner on a work pass, dependant pass or long-term visitor pass.
 But there is an even better proposition out there and that is to make the move to becoming a Singapore Permanent Resident (SPR).
 On top of the safety and stability, there are many more benefits and privileges to becoming a PR like subsidies for public medical services, lower fees for government-run childcare and education and the eligibility to own public housing in the city-state.

 Are You Eligible?

-The good news for those who are on a dependency pass with a spouse working in this country is that you are eligible to apply for a PR status.
+The good news for those who are on a Dependant’s Pass with a spouse working in this country is that you are eligible to apply for a PR status.
 Based on the information found on the Immigration & Checkpoints Authority (ICA) website, you have to be legally married to a Singapore citizen or permanent resident to be eligible for a PR status as a spouse of a Singapore Citizen or permanent resident.